TTK4130/ttk4130.github.io/docs/assignments/assignment-2.rst

 =========================================

 An important concept in numerical simulations is the stability of the methods.
-A shorter timestep :math:`h` yields more accurate simualtions, but are there any limits to how large we can take the timestep to be?
+A shorter timestep :math:`h` yields more accurate simulations, but are there any limits to how large we can take the timestep to be?
 Phrased differently: when do our models break down?
 In order to analyze this, people developed A-stability, which tests the "absolute stability" of the method.
 To analyze this, we use the prototypical linear ordinary differential equation